 Raken’s construction software streamlines communication with the field.
 From the mobile app, crews can upload progress updates and attach any photos or notes.
 Then, you’ll receive all that data in nicely organized reports.
 No paperwork necessary.

 Schedule a personalized demo with us today.
-(You can even try us out free for 15 days.)
+(You can even try us out free.)